 I’m not showing his roommate’s side because I want to give him his privacy.
 Not everyone likes being showcased on a blog, right?

 I had bought a curtain rod and curtain to cover the closet but he didn’t want it.
 My plans of making everything look as nice as possible was appreciated but not needed.
 After all teenage boys care but not that much about the actual overall design.
-He is appreciative that his bed is cozy and looks similar to his room at home but small details like having curtains on his closet doesn’t matter to him.
+He is appreciative that his bed is cozy and looks similar to his room at home but small details like having curtains on his closet don’t matter to him.
 After all, he mostly left his closet doors open at home too.

-- matress topper
+- mattress topper